-towards the vent piping, where it is drawn upwards and released safely into the atmosphere.
-The mitigation system will lower radon levels even without a fan, but it may not be enough.
+the pipe to extend above the root Four inch PVC pipe is best for system quietness and efficiency is drawn upwards and released safely into the atmosphere.

+levels even without a fan, but it may not be enough.
 A fan may be required.

-A simple radon test will provide the answer.
+A simple radon test will provide

+the answer.